Should You Refinance Your Home? 5 Key Areas to Evaluate

 Even if you haven’t refinanced your home, you’ve likely heard the term.
-But what does it mean to take out a cash-out refinance, and should you consider it?
+But what does it mean to take a cash-out refinance, and should you consider it?

 There are five key areas to evaluate before you refinance your home.
-You’ll want to weigh the possibilities of low interest rates and an improved loan period against some of the not-so-great aspects of refinancing: high closing costs, long application process, and added debt.
+You’ll want to weigh the possibilities of low interest rates and an improved loan period against some of the not-so-great aspects of refinancing: high closing costs, long application process, and additional debt.

 According to Investopedia, you should consider refinancing if you can reduce your current interest rate by 0.75–1% or more.
 Lowering your interest even a percent can help make your monthly payments more manageable.

 If your credit score has significantly improved since you first signed your mortgage, you may also find you can lock in at a lower interest rate.
 The better your score, the better the rates you can unlock.
 Saving on interest can save you significant money over the course of your loan.

 Improved Loan Period

 According to The Fiscal Times, refinancing can bring new, cheaper loan periods.
 Combined with lower interest rates, a shorter loan length allows you to start paying the principal of your loan faster, saving you thousands of dollars in interest.